stinarl/Exercise2/theory.md

 > In addition to just locking you can share messages.
 It is easier to keep track of what you do.
 Simpler algorithms (in some cases)
+Erase risk for deadlocks etc.
+Less chance for bugs.

 ### List some advantages of using lock-based synchronization primitives over message passing.
-> It is faster kkkkk
+> None.
+It might in some cases be simpler to implement.